Consent

 “It’s a great benefit having people to talk to who are independent of the business, who don’t bring emotion into it.
 I’m always very open-minded about having access to anyone who can act as a sounding board,” he said.

-So when he saw an article in the local newspaper about the Be the Business Mentoring scheme, he jumped at the opportunity.
+So when he saw an article in the local newspaper about Be the Business mentoring, he jumped at the opportunity.

 Be the Business matched Adam with Glenn Bemment, who was then regional director and head of mid-corporates, north, at Lloyds Bank.